Art in Latin America

 1. Discuss works of art in relation to their social and historical contexts

-2. Engage in close analysis of physical artworks, digital artworks, and images of artworks
+2. Engage in close analysis of artworks considering their production and circulation

 3. Read and discuss art historical and critical texts, and relate them to specific artworks